Axway/amplify-central/content/en/docs/connect_manage_environ/manage_services/publish_endpoint_to_catalog.md

 weight: 40
 date: 2021-02-11
 ---
-This topic explains how to publish an API service endpoint to Unified Catalog.
+Publish an API service endpoint to Unified Catalog.

 ## Publish an endpoint to Unified Catalog